Skip to main content

 • Free shipping requires spending $59

 Nutricost offers a straightforward, cost-effective DIM supplement.
 Like Nature’s Craft, the company adds BioPerine, a patented black pepper extract that may be able to improve DIM’s bioavailability.
 There aren’t any studies directly investigating BioPerine’s effects on DIM, but the extract has demonstrated the ability to increase the bioavailability of some substances by up to 200%.
-When added to curcumin, for example, researchers note that black pepper increased its bioavailability “almost ten-fold.”
+Researchers have noted, for example, that when added to curcumin, it increased bioavailability “almost ten-fold.”

 Nutricost’s supplement contains 300mg of DIM per serving, more than any of our other top picks.
-It’s three times the amount included in the Puritan’s Pride DIM supplement, which is important since research indicates that Nutricost’s form of DIM is only two-thirds as bioavailable as the branded form found in Puritan’s Pride.
-At three times the amount, but with 67% of the bioavailability, Nutricost is positioned to be slightly more potent, and its cost per serving is half the cost of Puritan’s Pride.
+That’s three times the amount included in Nature’s Way DIM-Plus — an important distinction, since research suggests Nutricost’s form of DIM is only about two-thirds as bioavailable as the branded form found in Nature’s Way (BR-DIM).
+Even accounting for that difference, the higher dose positions Nutricost to deliver slightly greater overall exposure.

 Best Dim Supplement Nutricost-ingredients